styropyr0/oled.h/Readme.md

 - **Power Modes**: Control the display power for optimized performance.
 - **Super Brightness**: Turn super brightness on or off (may be unstable).
 - **Display Inversion**: Invert or restore the display colors.
-- **Geometric Shapes**: Draw rectangles, circles, and lines on the display.
+- **Geometric Shapes**: Draw rectangles, circles, and lines on the display with customizable thickness.
 - **Fast and efficient**: This library is built from scratch, from the very basic hardware level programming.
 Hence, it runs faster than libraries which are built on top of existing libraries.

 ## **Installation**